maximtrp/i3blocks-blocklets/weather_cpp/README.md

 # Weather blocklet

 This is a C++ version of my weather blocklet.
 It includes two implementations based on [nlohmann/json](https://github.com/nlohmann/json) and [rapidjson](https://github.com/Tencent/rapidjson) libraries.
-The first one is blocklet retrieves and shows current weather and forecast from OpenWeatherMap.
+This blocklet retrieves and shows current weather and forecast from OpenWeatherMap.

 ![Screenshot](screen.png)